September 28th 2021

 Do you ever find yourself unconsciously holding your breath when you’re writing an important email, sending a risky text or posting a picture on Instagram?
 You're not alone.
-So many of us find ourselves forgetting to breathe when we’re on our phones that it’s been given a name - tech apnea.
+So many of us find ourselves forgetting to breathe when we’re on our computers or phones that it’s been given a name: tech or screen apnea.

 Why do we forget to breathe when we’re on our phones?